Milenta/Eton-automation-playwright/README.md

-# Playwright API automation tests
+# Playwright Eton automation tests

 ## Local development, how to setup and use: